 Featured

-The primary responsibilities of Coordinators include matching parents for emotional support, handling information requests from families and professionals, providing guidance on educational and health-related issues, and representing Parent to Parent at meetings and conferences.
+The primary responsibilities of Coordinators include matching parents for emotional support, handling information requests from families and professionals, providing guidance on educational and health-related issues, presenting trainings, and representing Parent to Parent at meetings and conferences.

-• College degree (minimum of a two-year degree)
+• College degree (preferred)

 • Experience with disabilities or special health care needs